 Masters Men 40+(CX4,5) = these are the novice racers that choose not to compete with the younger CX4 racers, they may compete in the CX4 race too if they choose.

 Men CX4,5 = these are novice racers, they are getting involved in the sport for the first time, gaining skills to move up categories.

 Women CX4,5 = these are novice racers, they are getting involved for the first time, gaining skills to move up categories.

 Juniors 9-12 / Juniors 13-14 / Juniors 15-18 = the future of bicycle racing, these racers are learning, competing, and developing a passion for bicycles hopefully. (boys and girls ages 9-18) As experience is gained they may race in the category races.

 These are the rules for cyclo-cross.
 Rule Book

 North Carolina Cyclo-Cross

 Intersted in being a part of NCCX?
 We offer numerous opportunities to participate and involve your company, brand or product in the NCCX series.
 Contact us!

-Online registration is OPEN!
+Online registration is coming soon!

 To accomodate our customers' busy schedules, we will offer a discount for pre-registration.
 This will speed up your race day experience.